Lexirieru/Nusapay-Core/README.md

 # Introduction

 Welcome to the NusaPay Developer Documentation.
 These documents are designed for builders and contributors who want to understand the core mechanics of our protocol.
 Here, you will find a detailed breakdown of our architecture, smart contract interfaces, off-chain integration points, and tools to get you started with building on NusaPay.
-Our goal is to provide a comprehensive guide for anyone looking to integrate with or extend our cross-border payment functionality on **Etherlink**.
+Our goal is to provide a comprehensive guide for anyone looking to integrate with or extend our cross-border payment functionality on **Core**.

 ***